Whether you’re trekking over mud, grass, gravel or rock, a pair of robust hiking boots is essential. MF tests six of the best hiking boots for men.

 If Merrell’s classic Moab boot and its Speed shoe had a love child, we think it’d look something like the Moab Speed 2 Gore-Tex.
 Rather than a series of compromises, it’s actually the best of both worlds, combining the grip and protection of the Moab with the fast, nimble feel of the Speed.

 Perhaps the highlight of this shoe is its grip.
-Its ridiculous just how confidence-inspiring its sandpaper-like sticky quality is.
-We tries and failed to find surfaces the Moab Speed 2 wouldn’t stick to.
+It’s ridiculous just how confidence-inspiring its sandpaper-like traction is.
+I tried and failed to find surfaces the Moab Speed 2 wouldn’t stick to.
 FlexPlate technology and FloatPro foam create a tactile sensation on technical trails rather than being sealed off from them, which is a rarity in most hiking boots.

 Product shot of Columbia boot